bluebirz/bluebirz.github.io/_drafts/dbt3.md

 ]
 ```

-After that, we want a new table from `books` to be a series of number of books by decades where those books are published before 2000.
+After that, we want a new table from `books` to be a series of number of books by decades where those books were published before 2000.

 ### Prepare sources and models